International Advisory Committee

 Principal Ground Control Engineer

-Brad has over 20 years’ experience in deep hard rock mining having worked in the in the South Africa Gold Fields, northern New Brunswick and since 2003 Glencores’ Sudbury Nickel Operations.
-He has authored and co-authored numerous papers on rockburst resistant ground support, mining induced seismology, and deep mining strategies.
-His current role oversees the ground control programs for the Nickel Rim South (structurally complex nickel/copper deposit), Fraser Copper (extensively mined narrow vein copper deposit), and Fraser Morgan (blasthole nickel mine) operations as well as the Onaping Depth Project (2.3 to 2.7 km deep Nickel resource).
+Brad has over 20 years’ experience in deep hard rock mining having worked in the South African Gold Fields, northern New Brunswick and, since 2003, Glencore’s Sudbury Nickel Operations.
+He has authored and co-authored numerous papers on rockburst-resistant ground support, mining-induced seismology, and deep mining strategies.
+His current role oversees the ground control programs for the Nickel Rim South (structurally complex nickel/copper deposit), Fraser Copper (extensively mined narrow vein copper deposit), and Fraser Morgan (blasthole nickel mine) operations as well as the Onaping Depth Project (2.3 to 2.7 km deep nickel resource).

 Dr Jonny Sjöberg